Ellina Grigorieva, Ph.D.

 Game theory is a theory of conflict and cooperation between rational decision makers.
 It relies heavily on mathematical models and has proven useful to address problems of conflict and cooperation in economics and management science, as well as other areas of our life.

 Optimal control theory is a branch of mathematics developed to control a dynamic system.
-It deals with the problem of finding a control law for a given system such that a certain optimality criterion is achieved.
+This theory deals with the problem of finding a control law for a given system such that a certain optimality criterion is achieved.
+To learn more about her research projects, contact Dr. Grigorieva at EGrigorieva@twu.edu.

 Knot theory is a field of topology that that studies mathematical knots.
-One ongoing research in the department is modeling protein-DNA interactions.
+The department of Mathematics and Computer Science is currently engaged in an ongoing project modeling protein-DNA interactions.
 The enzymatic mechanisms are modeled using knot theoretical concepts.
-Do you know that DNA can be knotted?
+To learn more about her current research projects, contact Dr. Navarra-Madsen at JNavarramadsen@twu.edu.